 -s or --stacktrace

 Truncated stacktraces are printed.
 We recommend this over full stacktraces.
-Groovy full stacktraces are extremely verbose (Due to the underlying dynamic invocation mechanisms.
-Yet they usually do not contain relevant information for what has gone wrong in your code.)
+Groovy full stacktraces are extremely verbose due to the underlying dynamic invocation mechanisms.
+Yet they usually do not contain relevant information about what has gone wrong in your code.
 This option renders stacktraces for deprecation warnings.

 -S or --full-stacktrace